 If unanticipated hazardous materials are encountered on the project, notify the district hazardous waste coordinator who will advise you and may assist in the disposal procedures.
 The coordinator may also suggest extra safety measures to take to protect the public and workers.

-Refer to Chapter 7, "Environmental Stewardship," of this manual for additional guidelines for dealing with hazardous waste.
+Refer to Chapter 7, "Environmental Stewardship," of this manual for additional guidelines on hazardous waste.